Charlene Dimas-Peinado, L.C.S.W., E.M.L.

 Her career is distinguished by expertise in leading complex, multi-phase real estate acquisition and development projects—from feasibility and entitlements through financing, risk management, and construction—totaling more than $100 million in capital investments that strengthen community infrastructure and expand access to care.
 Equally skilled in managing large-scale government contracts, capital campaigns, and philanthropic expansion, she is adept at aligning boards, staff, and cross-sector partners around bold strategic plans that grow budgets, multiply assets, and exponentially increase community reach.

-Since 2016, Charlene has served as President & CEO of Wellnest, one of the oldest nationally recognized trauma-informed behavioral health and housing organizations in Los Angeles, now entering its second century of service.
+Since 2016, Ms. Dimas-Peinado has served as President & CEO of Wellnest, one of the oldest nationally recognized trauma-informed behavioral health and housing organizations in Los Angeles, now entering its second century of service.
 When she arrived, the nonprofit was still known as the Los Angeles Child Guidance Center.
-She guided the organization to think differently—linking mental health care to stable housing and forging powerful collaborations that have broadened Wellnest’s impact.
-Under her leadership, the organization has completed transformative housing and infrastructure projects in sequence: the Life Learning Center (2019), The Nest on Florence—permanent supportive housing for families (2022), The Nest on Exposition—interim housing for individuals ages 18–25 (2025), and the state-of-the-art Community Wellnest Center, scheduled for groundbreaking and completion in 2026.
-During her tenure, Wellnest also earned CARF Accreditation and Healthy Families America Accreditation, while strengthening its financial position to a $33 million annual operating budget and $63 million in assets.
+She guided the organization to think differently linking mental health care to stable housing and forging powerful collaborations that have broadened Wellnest’s impact.
+Under her leadership, the organization has completed transformative housing and infrastructure projects in sequence: the Life Learning Center (2019), The Nest on Florence—permanent supportive housing for families (2022), The Nest on Exposition—interim housing for individuals ages 18–25 (2026), and the state-of-the-art Community Wellnest Center, scheduled for groundbreaking and completion in 2026.
+During her tenure, Wellnest also earned CARF Accreditation and Healthy Families America Accreditation, while strengthening its financial position to a $43 million annual operating budget and $74 million in assets.

-Previously, Charlene served on the Los Angeles County Commission for the Department of Public Social Services representing the First Supervisorial District, the Board of Directors for BizFed, and Rotary LA5.
+She formerly served on the Los Angeles County Commission for the Department of Public Social Services representing the First Supervisorial District and previously served on the Board of Directors of BizFed and Rotary Club of Los Angeles.